Guided Cycle Tour - 15 Days / 14 Nights

 Day 14: Phan Thiet - Ho Chi Minh City (60 km)

-You’re on the home stretch now and it’s time for one last cycling splurge.
-Before heading for the big city, take in the views along the beach on your ride to Lang Long.
-After a picnic lunch, keep cycling (approximately 60 kilometres) to Cu Bi.
-From there it’s goodbye to your two-wheeled friend as you take the support bus the final leg to Ho Chi Minh City.
-Here daily life plays out on the streets and the dynamic atmosphere is a fascinating blend of old and new, East and West.
-Maybe spend the final night of your Vietnam adventure exploring the food stalls at Ben Thanh market or cheers to yourself and your new friends with a few glasses of street-side beer hoi.
+This morning take in the views along the beach on your ride to Lang Long and on to Cu Bi from where you take the support bus the final leg to Ho Chi Minh City.
+Maybe spend the final night of your Vietnam adventure exploring the food stalls at Ben Thanh market or a few glasses of street-side beer hoi with your new friends.

 Tour ends after breakfast.

-Some long distances of up to 90 kms per day on varied terrain, so you are required to be reasonable fit.Breakfast daily, 2 dinners, 11 lunches
+Some long distances of up to 90 kms per day on varied terrain, so you are required to be reasonably fit.Breakfast daily, 2 dinners, 11 lunches

 Halong Bay - 3 Days / 2 Nights ex Hanoi

-A World Heritage site located in the Gulf of Tonkin, covers an area of 1,500 square km.
+A World Heritage site covering an area of 1,500 square km.
 More than a thousand limestone peaks rise up from its crystalline emerald waters and its’ tiny islands are dotted with innumerable beaches and grottoes.

 Mekong Waterways - 3 Days / 2 Nights ex Ho Chi Minh City

-The Mekong Delta is the southernmost region of Vietnam, often referred to as the rice bowl of the country.
-Traditional transportation in the Delta is by boat along a vast network of canals and past colourful floating markets.
+The Mekong Delta is often referred to as the rice bowl of the country.
+Traditional transportation is by boat along a vast network of canals and past colourful floating markets.

 Angor Wat - 3 Days / 2 Nights ex Siem Reap

 With its five majestic towers, is the largest temple in the world and one of the richest archaeological sites.
-It is the site of the greatest concentration of temples in the former Khmer Empire.
 An astonishing 232 square km (60 square miles) is scattered with temples, pagodas, walls, moats, causeways, royal roads and reservoirs, built between the 9th and 13th centuries.

 Please contact us for costs on the above.